suvadip172308/mongo-excercise-1/README.md

   - Pick only their name, author and price
   - Display them

+*Excercise 3*
+- Get all published courses which are $15 or less or have the word `by` in their title

 Data is given in `excercise` directory
   - excercise.json is all data
   - excercise.txt is the command to import data in mongodb